fredrik-pettersson/Capstone-Project-Final-Report/README.md

 ![phase2 results](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/8b6e4066-0352-4ce6-b666-dc60a6054b12)

-In addition, six different machine learning models, Logistic Regression, K-Nearest Neighbors (KNN), Decision Trees, Support Vector Machines (SVM), Random Forests, and Neural Networks were trained and evaluated on the full feature dataset containing 35 different kinds of match statistics as well as a reduced feature dataset that only contains those 15 features with information available before the match is played.

-In the first phase, it was found that the Decision Tree Classifier performed by far the best with a prediction accuracy score of 0.92 on the full dataset with 35 columns of match statistics and player information (table below):

-image

-To investigate the performance of the above prediction models on individual players, I prepared a dataset with 747 matches that Novak Djokovic played between the years 2010 and 2022.
-Similarly to the earlier results, the Decision Tree model again performed the best by far with an accuracy score of 0.99, while the other models were not even able to meet the baseline performance measure of 0.84, which is achieved by simply predicting that the player with the highest ranking points will win the match (table below):

-image

-image

 ## Next Steps
 One area to explore is to try to further improve the prediction performace of the reduced feature set by training a model on a smaller subset of matches, such as those of the top 15 players that Novak Djokovic has faced, rather than all the 200+ opponents he has played in the last decade.
 I would also consider time series methods as an alternative method to consider.

-Contact and Further Information
+Contact and Further Information:
-Fredrik Pettersson, email: fc.pettersson@gmail.com
+Fredrik Pettersson, fc.pettersson@gmail.com